Look around you. How many sexual abuse victims do you see?

 It’s a shame the scars aren’t visible so you could tell.
 But, around 33% of women (and 12-40% of U.S. children) are sexually abused before they turned 18 and 93% of their attackers were men.
 That means her over there with the latte, that woman biting her nails on the bus and me.

-Even if you haven’t gone through this soul-shattering experience, I bet you know someone who has – many don’t even know they’ve abused since they’ve suppressed the memories in or survive the trauma.
+Even if you haven’t gone through this soul-shattering experience, I bet you know someone who has – many don’t even know they’ve abused since they’ve suppressed the memories in order to survive the trauma.

 Meanwhile, the victims try to cope and get help in any way they can; often seeking an escape in any form of addictive and dysfunctional behaviours.
 Blaming themselves and further wounding their grieving spirits.
 Speaking in whispers, they can’t heal.
 That is why my mission is to listen to those voices, heal the deep wounds and restore the power, self-worth, dignity, and freedom the victims have lost.